Koodous/docs.koodous.com/docs/yara/androguard.md

 import "androguard"
 ```
 # Package name
-Each Android application has a package name that need to be unique once the application is installed in the mobile phone, but in the will, we found several applications with the same (or similar) package name.
-To find this kind of applications, we can use the next condition (we use a complete rule to explain the COMPORTAMIENTO):
+Each Android application has a package name that need to be unique once the application is installed in the mobile phone, but in the wild, we found several applications with the same (or similar) package name.
+To find this kind of applications, we can use the next condition (we use a complete rule for explain the behaviour):

 ```
 androguard.package_name(regex)